wmayner/pyphi/docs/examples/basic.rst

 If we want to take a deeper look at the integrated-information-theoretic properties of our network, we can access all the intermediate quantities and structures that are calculated in the course of arriving at a final |big_phi|
-value by using :func:`pyphi.compute.big_mip`.
-This returns a deeply nested object, |BigMip|, that contains data about the subsystem's constellation of concepts, cause and effect repertoires, etc.
+value by using |compute.big_mip|.
+This returns a deeply nested object,
+|BigMip|, that contains data about the subsystem's constellation of concepts,
+cause and effect repertoires, etc.

     >>> mip = pyphi.compute.big_mip(subsystem)